Photo Attribution: Beyzaa Yurtkuran from pixabay.com

 You may have been with a friend or relative who observed a ghost job ad and he or she thought that the advertiser was sincerely searching for employees.

-In the cases above, the advertisement will usually be short, and direct listeners or readers to a post office box.
+In such cases, the advertisements will usually be short, and direct listeners to a post office box.

 Ghost Jobs Versus Ghosting

-Ghosting means that you had a faith expectation to receive feedback in some situation, but you did not.
+My definition of ghosting is that someone had a legitimate expectation to receive feedback in some situation, but he or she did not receive feedback.

 If a man messages a woman on a dating website and she does not message him back, that is not ghosting.